prkumar/uplink/docs/source/quickstart.rst

     def get_user(self, username) -> User: pass

 The final step is to register a strategy that converts the HTTP response into the expected return type.
-To this end, :py:meth:`~uplink.loads.from_json` can register a function that handles such deserialization for a particular class and all its subclasses.
+To this end, :py:meth:`uplink.loads` can register a function that handles such deserialization for a particular class and all its subclasses.

 .. code-block:: python